satyamsah/multithreaded-webserver/Readme.md

 **OR**

-If you want to have your own root directory for the hosting files, you can create this root directory inside the same directory where the `MultiThreadedWebServer-0.0.1-SNAPSHOT.jar` file is located.
-And keep your webpages in this root directory.
+If you want to have your own web-root directory for the hosting files, you can create this web-root directory inside the same directory(in this case multithreaded-webserver)  where the `MultiThreadedWebServer-0.0.1-SNAPSHOT.jar` file is located.
+And keep your webpages in this web-root directory.
 In addition, if you want to your customized port number and thread limit you can do so by running the following command in terminal.

 ```
 java -cp MultiThreadedWebServer-0.0.1-SNAPSHOT.jar myserver.Application  <optional root path> <optional port> <optional threads limit>